-W. Stuart McDowell, Artistic Director, Professor, and Area Coordinator of the Theatre Studies Program, came to educational theatre after two decades in professional theatre in New York and California, working as a artistic director, actor, composer and translator, in addition to winning national awards as playwright, director and scholar.
+W. Stuart McDowell, Artistic Director and Professor, served as Chair of the department from 1994-2016, after working in professional theatre in New York and California for two decades, as artistic director, actor, composer and translator, in addition to winning national awards as playwright, director and scholar.
+McDowell is the 2018 the Frederick A. White Distinguished Professor of Professional Service for 2018.

 McDowell has won awards from the Kennedy Center American College Theatre Festival for directing and playwrighting of 1913: The Great Dayton Flood (co-written with honors-student Timothy Nevits), which played to over 10,000 in Washington D. C. and Dayton in 1997, featuring recorded narration by Martin Sheen, the late Ruby Dee and Ossie Davis.
-His original drama, The Brothers BOOTH! was developed at the Guthrie Theatre Lab and New York's Second Stage, with such actors as David Strathairn, David Dukes, Maryann Plunket, and Stephen Lang, and produced professionally.
-He has composed several hundred songs and incidental music for the theatre, and the score for 1903: The Wings of Dreams, broadcast on PBS/ThinkTV.
+His original drama, The Brothers BOOTH! was developed at the Guthrie Theatre Lab, the New Harmony Project, and New York's Second Stage, with such actors as David Strathairn, David Dukes, Maryann Plunket, and Stephen Lang, and produced professionally.
+He has composed several hundred songs and incidental music for the theatre, and the score and libretto for 1903: The Wings of Dreams, about the lives of Wilbur and Orville Wright and Paul Laurence Dunbar, which was filmed and broadcast annually on PBS/ThinkTV throughout soutwest Ohio.

 McDowell holds a BA degree from Macalester College and an MA and PhD from U.C.
 Berkeley.
-McDowell was a two-year Fulbright Scholar, as well as a DeWitt Wallace Fellow, both for residencies in Berlin at the acclaimed Berliner Ensemble and at the Munich Kammerspiele.
-There he interviewed over fifty actors and directors who worked with Brecht, Wedekind and other leaders in German theatre and Kabaret.
+McDowell was a two-year Fulbright Scholar, as well as a DeWitt Wallace Fellow, for residencies in Berlin at the acclaimed Berliner Ensemble and the Munich Kammerspiele.
+He interviewed over fifty actors and directors who worked with Brecht and other leaders in German theatre and cabaret, beginning in the Weimar year.
 He has lectured at the NYU School of the Arts, Columbia University, the Academy of Performing Arts in Sarajevo, Bosnia-Herzegovina, and Oxford, England.
 McDowell's scholarly writing on the work of Bertolt Brecht won the distinguished national award in the Amy and Eric Burger Theatre Essay Competition.

-McDowell was the founding Artistic Director of the Riverside Shakespeare Company of New York City, which he helmed for a decade, producing numerous dramas and Commedia dell'arte works by Shakespeare, Machiavelli, and Brecht.
+McDowell was the founding Artistic Director of the Riverside Shakespeare Company of New York City, which he helmed for a decade, producing numerous dramas and Commedia dell'arte works by Machiavelli, Shakespeare, and Brecht.
 At Riverside, McDowell mounted dramas and benefits with Jeremy Irons, Roger Rees, Mary Elizabeth Mastrantonio, Jim Dale, Tonya Pinkins, Anna Deavere Smith, and the late Ossie Davis, Raul Julia, Nicole Williamson and Helen Hayes, as well as the first New York stage production featuring Tom Hanks, in 1979.
-While at Riverside, McDowell also produced the first Shakespeare Project, a residency of actors from London’s Royal Shakespeare Company at The Shakespeare Center, on Manhattan’s Upper West Side.
+While at Riverside, McDowell also produced the first Shakespeare Project, a residency of actors from London’s Royal Shakespeare Company at The Shakespeare Center, dedicated by Helen Hayes and Joseph Papp in 1981, on Manhattan’s Upper West Side.

 Prior to coming to Wright State, McDowell was Artistic Director for Grove Shakespeare in southern California, when the company received its first Los Angeles Theatre Critics Circle Award, and in 1993, he received the Los Angeles Drama-Logue Award for Stage Directing for Noel Coward’s Private Lives.
-Since his appointment as chair at Wright State, he has directed numerous dramas, comedies and musicals, from the classics Show Boat, Threepenny Opera and South Pacific to Jekyll & Hyde, Titanic, Phantom of the Opera, Fences, and Les Miserables, which set departmental box office records, selling over 6,000 tickets in May of 2014.
+Since coming to Wright State, he has directed two dozen dramas, comedies and musicals, from the classics Show Boat, Threepenny Opera and South Pacific to Jekyll & Hyde, Titanic, Phantom of the Opera, Fences, and Les Miserables, which set departmental box office records, selling over 6,000 tickets in May of 2014.
 In the Fall of 2015, McDowell directed The Great Gatsby on the 75th anniversary of that acclaimed book's first publication.
-In the fall of 2016, McDowell directed the premiere of Restoration! - a resetting of King Lear in 1681 which was heralded in the press as "Best Collegiate Production of a Play" and "Best Direction of a Play" in the press.
+In the fall of 2016, McDowell directed the premiere of Restoration! - a resetting of King Lear in 1681 which was heralded as "Best Collegiate Production of a Play" and "Best Direction of a Play" in the press.
 The production featured a score composed by McDowell and guest artist and acclaimed composer, Sandy Bashaw.

 A member of the national honor society Kappa Phi Kappa, McDowell was honored in May of 2013 with the Arts Award from the Lamda Chapter of the Eta Phi Beta Sorority for "outstanding artistic and historic contributions."